 Do Prepaid Debit Cards Affect Credit Scores?

-Prepaid cards almost never affect credit scores.
+Prepaid debit cards set up online almost never affect credit scores.

-If your prepaid card provider allows you to load funds from a credit card, you will have to pay your credit card bill for that card as usual.
+If your debit card provider allows you to load funds from a credit card, you will have to pay your credit card bill for that card as usual.
 However, this feature is rare and prepaid cards often cannot be loaded with a credit card at all.

 Alternative Options to Help You Build Your Credit Score: